kod1ngclub/ctl/docs/index.md

-# Kod1ng C99 Template Library - index
+# Kod1ng C Template Library - index

-## Welcome
+## ⭐ Welcome

-Kod1ng C99 Template Library (kctl) is a library for modern syntax.
+Kod1ng C Template Library (kctl) is a library for modern syntax.
 C-language is strong but its weak typing and old language design is a obstacle of modern and concrete app development.
 So, kctl brings some modern syntaxes and typings with macro tricks